stefanprodan/gitops-linkerd/README.md

 * installs the Kubernetes NGINX ingress in the `ingress-nginx` namespace
 * installs Flagger and configures its load testing service inside the `flagger-system` namespace
 * waits for NGINX and Flagger to be ready
-* creates the frontend deployment and configures it for A/B testing
+* creates the faces deployments and configures it for progressive traffic shifting
-* creates the backend deployment and configures it for progressive traffic shifting
+* creates the faces-gui deployment and configures it for A/B testing

 ![flux-ui](docs/screens/wego-deps.png)